 - you've tried home treatments without success

-- the seborrhea gets worse or covers large parts of the body
+- the rash gets worse or covers large parts of the body

-- the seborrhea is causing hair loss or becomes itchy
+- the rash is causing hair loss or becomes itchy

-- the affected skin becomes firm and red, starts to drain fluid, or feels warm, which could be indications of an infection
+- the affected skin becomes firm and red, starts to drain fluid, or feels warm, which could be signs of an infection

 - your child has a weakened immune system and develops seborrhea